andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-alyce.jpg" alt="Alyce">
-	<figcaption class="figure-caption">Hangin' with the proprietor</figcaption>
+	<figcaption class="figure-caption">The proprietor herself</figcaption>
 </figure>

-Unfortunately my sartorial selection falls at the wrong end of the dance wardrobe spectrum, just this side of "dad clothes."
+Unfortunately my sartorial selection falls at the boring end of the dance wardrobe spectrum, just this side of "dad clothes."
 So while everyone is flitting around exchanging outfits and trying new looks I mostly just mill about and admire their duds.
-Once everyone has showcased their looks for Mark he eyes my Sunday-afternoon-middle-manager-in-a-suburban-McMansion golf attire and sarcastically pans,
+After all my compatriots showcase their looks for Mark he eyes my Sunday-afternoon-middle-manager-in-a-suburban-McMansion golf attire and sarcastically pans,